nicoleump/ga-dsiplus/roadmap/Reviewresearch.md

-# Review, Research, and network!
+# Review, Research, and Network!

 - Review Outcomes lessons so far, be sure to check the resources section
 - Add 3 more organizations that pique your interest to your list of organizational research